shreyagangadhar/are-you-an-acm-student-chapter-member-but-not-on-the-github-org/README.md

 If you are already a part of the organization but still want to follow the steps, PR away! :)

+_P.S.
+This file is written in Markdown format so if you want to create a new line, add **2 spaces** to the end of the previous line._

 ## Members
 Srujan Deshpande - srujandeshpande